Ermanno de Biagi

 Govinda Jaya Jaya

 Donna De Lory's day job is as a singer/dancer with various mainstream acts, principally Madonna, for whom she worked for twenty years.
-I can't comment on her earlier solo work (she released her first album in 1993), but 2004's The Lover & the Beloved isn't the drippy singer-songwriter stuff I'd expected: it's an album of Indian spiritual chants, set to a semi-Western backing.
+I can't comment on her earlier solo work (she released her first album in 1993), but 2004's The Lover & the Beloved isn't the drippy singer-songwriter stuff I'd expected, being an album of Indian spiritual chants, set to a semi-Western backing.
 All rather unexpected, that.
 While harmless, it's also somewhat unengaging, drifting past the listener like the musical equivalent of clouds, which hopefully gives you some idea of the album's sound.

 Zac Rae plays Chamberlin, with a recurring string part on Ganapati Om, although I can't say I spotted anything else obvious.
 Overall, perfectly pleasant, but not an album to really get your teeth into, being far too light and fluffy for anyone after anything but a temporary distraction.